 Quite frankly, in all but the most extreme situations, any pair of running shoes will work on the trails.
 That said, read the next point as to why you might want to pick up a pair of trail shoes after all!

 What makes trail running shoes different from other running shoes?
 What are the benefits of trail running shoes?

-Trail running shoes provide a number of benefits — primarily traction, protection, and durability.
+Trail running shoes provide several benefits — primarily traction, protection, and durability.

-Trail shoes often offer more traction than road running shoes by having deeper, more widely spaced outsole lugs that penetrate in mud, snow, dust, and gravel to grip the underlaying substrate.
-In addition, a trail shoe’s lugs are often made of a slightly softer and “stickier” rubber that would be a bit less durable on pavement but grippier on rocks.
+Trail shoes often offer more traction than road running shoes by having deeper, more widely spaced outsole lugs that penetrate in mud, snow, dust, and gravel to grip the ground.
+In addition, a trail shoe’s lugs are often made of a slightly softer and “stickier” rubber that would be less durable on pavement but grippier on rocks.

 What’s the difference between trail running shoes and road running shoes?

-The paragraphs above highlight some of the aspects of trail running shoes that make them different that road running shoes.
-Road running shoes can reduce weight by minimizing outsole lug height, eliminate any rockplates for underfoot protection, and have more minimal uppers that are lighter and possibly more breathable.
-While a small number of specialist trail running shoes offer very minimal training, this is even more of an exception in road running shoes.
+The paragraphs above highlight some aspects of trail running shoes that make them different from road running shoes.
+Road running shoes can reduce weight by minimizing outsole lug height, eliminating any rock plates for underfoot protection, and having more minimal uppers that are lighter and possibly more breathable.

 What are the best trail running shoes?